This article explains how to use the Azure Marketplace to automatically deploy a virtual Cato Socket (vSocket) for a site hosted in Microsoft Azure.

 -

-Deploying an Azure vSocket Site with the Cato Script - If you prefer to explore custom (ARM template deployment) or manually creating resources for the vSocket instead of using the Azure marketplace
+Deploying an Azure vSocket Site Manually - If you prefer to explore custom (ARM template deployment) or manually creating resources for the vSocket instead of using the Azure marketplace

 -

-Configuring High Availability (HA) for Azure vSockets - Manually creating the HA configuration for vSockets
+Configuring High Availability for Azure vSockets - Manually creating the HA configuration for vSockets

 Please sign in to leave a comment.